RaseebHaroon/Semi-Visble-Jets/README.md

 - `MC_Darkmatter.cc`: This is the main analysis code written for the project.
 - `input_file.hepmc`: Name of the generated HEPMC file
 - `input_file.yoda`: The input data file that will be analyzed.
-- `output_folder/`: The folder where the analysis results and visualizations will be stored.
+- `output_folder`: The folder where the analysis results and visualizations will be stored.

 ## Step 1: Set Up Rivet Environment